 Inaccessible animals on-site include the following: ferrets, spiders, tarantulas, fish, amphibians such as frogs, tadpoles, newts, and salamanders, reptiles, non-venomous lizards and snakes, turtles, terrapins, and tortoises, hermit crabs, and baby poultry, such as chicks, ducklings, and goslings.
 (Inaccessible means that children are unable to make direct contact with the animal.
-Teaching staff ensure that children avoid all contact with animal's habitats, feeding, and watering containers and supplies.)
+Teaching staff ensure that children avoid all contact with animal habitats, feeding, and watering containers and supplies.)

-Staff members and teachers will closely supervise all interactions between children and animal visitation and instruct children on safe behavior when in close proximity to animals.
-Teaching staff will supervise the contact close enough to remove the animal or children immediately if necessary when signs of distress are recognized or children show signs of unacceptable treatment towards the animal.
+Staff members and teachers will closely supervise all interactions between children and animal visitation and instruct children in safe behavior when near animals.
+Teaching staff will supervise the contact close enough to remove the animal or children immediately, if necessary, when signs of distress are recognized or children show signs of unacceptable treatment towards the animal.
 All children are discouraged from sharing any hand-to-mouth activities, such as eating, drinking, and using a pacifier with animals.
 Teaching staff and children will follow hand washing requirements after all animal contact.

 Staff members will also make sure that children within the classroom have no allergic reaction/symptoms to animals.
-Special visitation of prohibited and inaccessible animals must have visiting animal handlers are present at all times, are restricted from classrooms where children eat and drink, the animal remain in their habitat for observation surveillance only, and any injury is reported immediately.
+Special visitation of prohibited and inaccessible animals must have visiting animal handlers present, are restricted from classrooms where children eat and drink, the animals remain in their habitat for observation surveillance only, and any injury is reported immediately.

 Families will be notified immediately if a child is bitten by an animal of any type.
-If the skin is broken appropriate first aid procedures need to be followed.
+If the skin is broken, appropriate first aid procedures need to be followed.
 OKDHS must be contacted by the next business day any time an animal bite occurs, whether the skin is broken or not.